AdobeDocs/experience-manager-65.en/help/assets/accessibility.md

 After logging in, DAM users can navigate within [!DNL Assets] user interface using keyboard.
 The user interface elements, like left rail, menus, user profile, search bar, files and folders, and administration and configuration settings are navigable using keyboard.
 The keyboard navigation order is left-to-right and top-to-bottom.
 When navigating using a keyboard, an actionable option when focused is highlighted with better color contrast and is narrated by a screen reader.
 Where appropriate, the state -- for example, expanded, collapsed, and mixed-state -- of the focused options in the menu is announced by a screen reader.
 Also, the purpose of the actionable option is announced by a screen reader, instead of, say the appearance or UI placement.

 If a user expands the help or user profile option from the menu, the appropriate option or status are announced by screen reader.
 If a user expands the user profile option, the available options can be selected using a keyboard.
 For example, an administrator can impersonate a different user.
-If a user searches for a string from the [!UICONTROL Help] option, a narrator announces `Searching Help` to indicate that a search is in progress.
+If a user searches for a string from the [!UICONTROL Help] option, a narrator announces "Searching Help" to indicate that a search is in progress.

 <!-- TBD: Removing for now.
 Add a more informative video later.
 Host it on tv.adobe